On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Appendices

-\textbf{Acknowledgements.} The authors would like to thank D. Barsky, G.H.E.
-Duchamp and B. Enriquez for fruitful interactions and improving suggestions and also J.Y Enjalbert, G. Koshevoy, L. Pournin and C. Tollu for discussions.
+\textbf{Acknowledgements.} The author would like to thank D.~Barsky, G.~Duchamp and B.~Enriquez for fruitful interactions and improving suggestions and also J.Y.~Enjalbert, G.~Koshevoy and C.~Tollu for discussions.